n00b69/woa-winner/guide/1-partition.md

 >
 > YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!

-### Flash the modded TWRP with Odin
+### Flash the modded TWRP
-> This guide will not work with regular TWRP
+> If you have the official TWRP installed, flash it through there.
+Otherwise use Odin.

 #### Unmount all partitions
-Go to TWRP settings and unmount all partitions
+Go to TWRP > Mount > and unmount all partitions

 #### Running parted
 > Download the parted file and move it in the platform-tools folder, then run